PLATO Hand: Shaping Contact Behavior with Fingernails for Precise Manipulation

-In this paper, we introduce an energy-based model that captures deformation partitioning between global bending and local contact indentation in a hybrid fingernail–pulp fingertip.
-The model reveals curvature- and material-dependent deformation behavior that shapes contact stability.
-Based on this model, we design a fingertip and five-bar transmission mechanism that achieves consistent force transmission across the workspace, enabling reliable proprioceptive force sensing.
-Experiments show that the hybrid fingertip improves pinching stability by 23–-78\% across planar and curved surfaces, enables over 80\% success in thin-object manipulation only when the fingernail is present, and increases force-sensing sensitivity by approximately 8~dB at low frequencies and over 20~dB at high frequencies.
-The core contributions of this work are: \begin{enumerate}[label=\roman*)] \item An energy-based fingertip model showing how material stiffness and contact curvature govern deformation partitioning between global bending and local contact indentation. \item A proprioceptive finger mechanism that combines a hybrid fingertip with force-transparent quasi-direct drive (QDD) actuators to enable high-fidelity force interaction. \item Experimental validation on contact-rich manipulation, demonstrating that the proposed design substantially amplifies stable pinching and fine manipulation across various objects. \end{enumerate}
+In this paper, we introduce an energy-based model that captures deformation partitioning between global bending and local contact indentation in a hybrid fingertip architecture.
+The model reveals how material stiffness and contact curvature govern this partitioning and thereby shape contact behavior and stability.
+Based on this analysis, we design a fingertip and five-bar transmission mechanism that together support consistent force transmission across the workspace and reliable proprioceptive force sensing.
+We further perform ablation experiments to isolate how the distal phalanx structure, fingernail, and compliant pulp each contribute to contact behavior across different object curvatures and contact configurations.
+These experiments reveal how each structural element contributes to deformation partitioning, contact stability, and the transmission and observability of contact-induced force variations.

+The core contributions of this work are: \begin{enumerate}[label=\roman*)] \item The PLATO Hand, a proprioceptive robotic hand that integrates a hybrid fingertip comprising a fingernail, a distal phalanx, and compliant pulp with force-transparent QDD actuation for force-regulated manipulation. \item An energy-based fingertip model showing how material stiffness and contact curvature govern deformation partitioning between global bending and local contact indentation. \item Ablation-based experimental studies showing how the distal phalanx, fingernail, and compliant pulp jointly shape contact behavior, contact stability, and fingernail-mediated contact force transmission across diverse object geometries and contact conditions. \end{enumerate}